nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

   * Workload Identity Manager verifies that the decrypted secret is the same it used to build the challenge.

-  * Workload Identity Manager issues a workload identity agent AK ID using the TPM AK public key and TPM EK certificate.
+  * Workload Identity Manager issues a Workload Identity Agent AK ID using the TPM AK public key and TPM EK certificate.

 Step 2:
   * Workload Identity Agent generates a private/public key pair.